arckoor/journey-model-parser/readme.md

 Run `cargo build --release` in the project root. \
 Depending on your OS this should yield a  `libjourney_model_parser.so` / `journey_modeL_parser.dll`.

+## Converting to .obj
+Run `cargo run -- path_to_xml.xml`.
+You can also run with `--release` or run the resulting binary directly with an argument.

 ## Running the blender importer
 Fill in the values for the constants at the top of the file.
 Use absolute paths to avoid problems with locating a file.
 - `LIB_PATH` - the path to your generated `.so` / `.dll`, which is located in `target/release/*.(so|dll)`